 Comparison Chart of Multi-Use Trailers

-Best for Taller or Older Kids
+Best for Tall or Older Kids

 Trailers for taller and/or older kids need to be nice and roomy with plenty of headspace.
-These trailers have the tallest interior height on the market, providing plenty of room or tall kids and their helmets.
+These trailers have the tallest interior height on the market, providing plenty of room for tall kids and their helmets.

-Hamax Outback: Best for Everyday Use
+Hamax Outback: Best Overall Trailer for Tall Kids

 Comparison Chart of Trailers for Tall/Older Kids